Red Imported Fire Ant

 Habits of Red Imported Fire Ants

-Red imported fire ants (Solenopsis invicta) are highly aggressive and build large, dome-shaped mounds in open, sunny areas.
+Red Imported Fire Ants are highly aggressive and build large, dome-shaped mounds in open, sunny areas.
 These mounds can reach up to 18 inches in height and lack a visible entrance, as the ants use underground tunnels for movement.
 They thrive in disturbed areas such as lawns, roadsides, parks, and agricultural fields.
 In urban environments, they often nest under sidewalks, patios, and electrical boxes, sometimes causing structural damage.
 These ants are omnivorous, feeding on proteins, sugars, and fats, and they actively prey on small animals, insects, and seeds.

 Management of Red Imported Fire Ants